nrwl/workshop-nx-labs/organizing-code-in-a-workspace/lab-1.md

 1. Remove the default content in the `app.component.html` in the **logs** app and replace with an `h1` element for "TuskDesk Logs" and the `router-outlet` element.

 1. Create a new npm script in the `package.json` file to serve the new logs app.
-Name it "logs" and use the command `ng serve --proxy-config=proxy.config.json -a=logs -p=4204`.
+Name it "logs" and use the command `ng serve logs --proxy-config=proxy.config.json --port=4204`.
 Try the script out to make sure it works (pull up the logs app in the browser at http://localhost:4204).

    > Bonus: Do you recall how to run the npm command and auto-open the browser?